leiwanglsu/geog4057/Homeworks/Assignment 4 ModelBuilder with ArcGIS.md

 #### Change the parameters

+- Specify the parameters for the Ierature Feature Class tool
-- Double-click the Iterate Feature Classes iterator to open the iterator's dialog box
+  >Double-click the Iterate Feature Classes iterator to open the iterator's dialog box

-- For the Workspace or Feature Dataset parameter, browse to the Folders->ParisData
+  >For the Workspace or Feature Dataset parameter, browse to the Folders->ParisData

-- Check the Recursive check box to iterate over all the feature classes in all subfolders.
+  >Check the Recursive check box to iterate over all the feature classes in all subfolders.

-- Leave the rest of the parameters empty and click OK.
+  >Leave the rest of the parameters empty and click OK.
 ![Alt text](images/image-5.png)

+- Specify the project tool parameters

-- Click the Input Dataset or Feature Class parameter drop-down arrow and select Metro_Entrances.shp.
+ >Click the Input Dataset or Feature Class parameter drop-down arrow and select Metro_Entrances.shp.

-- For the Output Dataset or Feature Class parameter, browse to the default .gdb geodatabase and type %Name%_Project.
+  >For the Output Dataset or Feature Class parameter, browse to the default .gdb geodatabase and type %Name%_Project.

-- Click the Coordinate System button Coordinate System on the Output Coordinate System parameter to open the Coordinate System dialog box.
+  >Click the Coordinate System button Coordinate System on the Output Coordinate System parameter to open the Coordinate System dialog box.
 Select Projected Coordinate System > Continental > Europe > Europe Albers Equal Area Conic.
 Click OK to close the dialog box.

 ![Alt text](images/image-6.png)

-- Hover over the Project tool output variable.
+  >Hover over the Project tool output variable.
 Click and drag to draw a connector line to the Collect Values tool element.
 Release the mouse and click Input Value on the pop-up menu.

 #### Refine the appearance